Safety and Security

 Health and Safety Inspections

-Residence Directors and Resident Assistants conduct routine Health & Safety Inspections once a semester in each living area in order to ensure the health and safety of North Park’s on-campus residents.
-Things that are checked include:
+RDs and RAs conduct routine health and safety inspections twice per semester in each living area in order to ensure the health and safety of North Park’s on-campus residents.
+Areas checked include:

 - Excessively dirty or unhealthy rooms or apartments

-- Appliances that are safety concerns (microwaves in rooms, air conditioners, space heaters, etc.)
+- Appliances that are safety concerns (microwaves, air conditioners, space heaters, etc.)

 - High intensity lights/bulbs